Carlie Irsay-Gordon: Philanthropy

 Irsay-Gordon serves on the board of trustees of her alma mater, the Park Tudor School.
 Her father and two sisters, Casey Foyt and Kalen Jackson, are also Park Tudor alumni and parents.
 She sits on the board of the Lake Maxinkuckee Environmental Fund.
 She is a former board member of Visit Indy and former co-chair of Indy Championships Fund.

 Personal life

 Irsay-Gordon lives in Indianapolis with her husband, Zach Gordon.
-The couple have three children.
+The couple has three children.

 The Indianapolis Business Journal named her to their "Forty Under 40" list in 2015.